marylkayoe/nRIM_CaImageExplorer/README.md

 ## Core functions
 (... denotes additional optional parameters))

+- `showExtractedTracesFromCaRecording(filename, framerate, ...)`: Creates a figure with both raw calcium traces and their triggered averages, given a file with trace data.
-- `readTraceData(filename, ...)`: Reads calcium imaging trace data from a file (supports .mat and .csv formats).
+- `showCaTracesFromCaRecording(filename, framerate, ...)`: processes a calcium imaging TIFF file to extract and visualize calcium traces.
-- `validateTraceData(traces)`: Validates the integrity and format of the trace data, ensuring it meets expected dimensions and types.
+- `thresholdImageForSomataDetection(image, somaDiameterPixels, sensitivity)`: simple thresholding of a std-projection of ca-recording.
+Adjust the values for better results
+- `cleanBinaryImageForCellDetection(binaryImage, minSomaDiameterPixels)` : morphological cleaning of thresholding.
 - `plotCaTracesFromROIdata(traceData, framerate, ...)`: Plots calcium imaging traces for a given ROI data set.
 - `extractTriggeredWindows(traceData, stimTimes, stimDuration, preWin, postWin, framerate)`: Extract windows of trace data around stimulation times.
 - `plotCaTracesWithStim(traceData, framerate, ...)`: Plots calcium traces with overlaid stimulation periods, if provided.
 - `plotMeanTriggeredWindows(triggeredWindows, preWin, postWin, stimDuration, framerate)`: Plots the mean activity across all regions of interest (ROIs) for specified pre- and post-stimulation windows.
-- `showCaRecording(filename, framerate, ...)`: Creates a figure with both raw calcium traces and their triggered averages, given a file with trace data.

 ## Utility Functions

+- `readTraceData(filename, ...)`: Reads calcium imaging trace data from a file (supports .mat and .csv formats).
+- `validateTraceData(traces)`: Validates the integrity and format of the trace data, ensuring it meets expected dimensions and types.

 - `sec2frames(seconds, framerate)`: Converts a time value from seconds to frames based on the given framerate.
 - `frames2sec(frames, framerate)`: Converts a frame count to seconds based on the given framerate.